mbleron/ExcelGen/README.md

 `p_anchorTableId`|Handle of the anchor table.|No
 `p_anchorPosition`|Position in the anchor table from which row and column offsets are applied. <br>One of `TOP_LEFT`, `TOP_RIGHT`, `BOTTOM_RIGHT`, `BOTTOM_LEFT`.|No
 `p_maxRows`|Maximum number of rows to fetch from the underlying query. <br/>If set to NULL, no limit is applied except Excel sheet limit (unless pagination is enabled).|No
+`p_excludeCols`|A comma-separated list of column indices and/or names to exclude from the SQL query result in the spreadsheet output. <br/>Excluded column values are still accessible internally, to be referenced in an hyperlink expression. <br/>Column names are case-sensitive and must be enclosed within quotation marks, e.g. `'1, 2, "MY_COLUMN"'`.|No

 **Notes :**
 Allowed SQL column data types are :